 When the IRS issues a tax lien, this document enters public record and gives the federal government claim to your assets and future wages.
 The lien is attached to all your property, including bank and investment accounts, any vehicles, real estate, or valuable items you own, as well as accounts receivable if you own a business.

 When you sell property that is under an IRS lien, the government will receive the sale proceeds first.
 Once your tax balance is settled, you will receive any remaining funds.
 If the sale doesn’t cover your full debt, the lien will remain on your other assets.

-Although the IRS has the right to seize your property, this action is not taken unless you fail to take steps to resolve your tax debt after you receive a Notice of Federal Tax Lien.
+Although the IRS has the right to seize your property, this action is not taken unless you fail to take steps to resolve your back taxes after you receive a Notice of Federal Tax Lien.

-In most cases, a lien is not filed for tax debts under $10,000.
+In most cases, a lien is not filed for back tax amounts under $10,000.
 For this reason, consider paying down your balance to below $10,000 if you are not able to pay the full amount.

 A federal tax lien is self-releasing.
 That means when ten years passes, it automatically expires.
 This provision is contained directly in the language of the lien:

 “IMPORTANT RELEASE INFORMATION: For each assessment listed below, unless the lien is refiled by the date given in column (e), this notice shall, on the day following such date, operate as a certificate of release as defined in IRC 6325(a).”

 However, few taxpayers opt to wait out the statute of limitations.
 If you purchase property or earn money during that 10-year period, it can be seized by the IRS to repay the debt.
 A tax lien also makes it very difficult to get credit, including mortgages and other types of loans.